 An article published in the Journal of American Animal Hospital Association back in 2011 focused on lily exposure in 57 cats.
-It included statistics on cat owners’ awareness of lily toxicity.
+It included statistics on pet parents’ awareness of lily toxicity.

-The results showed that 73 percent of feline owners had no knowledge of the risks involved with lilies.
-More disturbingly, 27 percent of cat owners were aware of the potential threat but still brought lilies into the home.
+The results showed that 73 percent of cat parents had no knowledge of the risks involved with lilies.
+More disturbingly, 27 percent were aware of the potential threat but still brought lilies into the home.

 What does this tell us?
-It means that if these numbers are representative of all cat owners, awareness about lily exposure needs to increase.
+It means that, if these numbers are representative of all cat parents, awareness about lily exposure needs to increase.